Kubáňovo

 Kubáňovo (Szete) is a village and municipality in the Levice District in the Nitra Region of Slovakia.

 History

 In historical records the village was first mentioned in 1236.

 Geography

 The village lies at an altitude of 127 metres and covers an area of 12.056 km2.
 It has a population of about 300 people.

+Population

 Ethnicity

 The village is approximately 79% Magyar, 21% Slovak.

 Facilities

 The village has a public library.